rpi-techfundamentals/website_spring_2020/content/index.md

 This  Dropbox  Share  (see  link  on  left  tab)  will  include  all  presentations,  syllabus,  etc.

+Fall  2019  version  of  the  class  available  [here](http://rpifall2019.analyticsdojo.com).

-Previous  version  of  the  course  are  available  in  [here](http://archive.analyticsdojo.com).
+Earlier  version  of  the  course  are  available  in  [here](http://archive.analyticsdojo.com).

 ###  Prerequisites